tatsuyai713/rcl_like_wrapper/lwrcl/README.md

 ### Key Functions

-- **add_node(Node* node):** Integrates a node into the executor's workflow.
+- **add_node(std::shared_ptr\<Node\> node):** Integrates a node into the executor's workflow.
-- **remove_node(Node* node):** Detaches a node from the executor.
+- **remove_node(std::shared_ptr\<Node\> node):** Detaches a node from the executor.
 - **spin():** Begins the sequential processing of messages for all nodes managed by the executor.
 - **cancel():** Halts the processing loop, ensuring all nodes are gracefully stopped.

-## MultiThreadedExecutor

-The `MultiThreadedExecutor` extends the functionality of the SingleThreadedExecutor by allowing nodes to be spun in parallel across multiple threads.
-This executor is capable of handling more complex systems where tasks need to run concurrently, optimizing performance and responsiveness.
+## Executors for Fast DDS

+Executors are a key component of the Fast DDS ecosystem, enabling the concurrent processing of messages and events across multiple nodes.
+By managing the execution of nodes within a single or multiple threads, executors provide a flexible and efficient way to handle communication and data processing tasks.

 ### Features

-- **Concurrent Processing:** Enables nodes to process messages and handle events simultaneously across different threads.
+- **Concurrent Processing:** Allows nodes to run in parallel, optimizing performance and responsiveness.
-- **Scalability:** Efficiently manages a larger number of nodes, making it suitable for more complex applications.
+- **Scalability:** Efficiently manages a larger number of nodes, making it suitable for complex systems.
 - **Flexibility:** Offers the ability to handle variable loads and tasks that are independent of each other.
 - **Use Case:** Best for applications requiring real-time processing or when multiple nodes need to operate independently without blocking each other.

+### MultiThreadedExecutor

+The `MultiThreadedExecutor` extends the functionality of the SingleThreadedExecutor by allowing nodes to be spun in parallel across multiple threads.
+This executor is capable of handling more complex systems where tasks need to run concurrently, optimizing performance and responsiveness.

+### SingleThreadedExecutor

+The `SingleThreadedExecutor` manages and spins multiple nodes sequentially within a single thread.
+This executor is designed for simplicity and is best suited for scenarios where tasks need to be executed in a specific order without the overhead of multi-threading.

 ### Key Functions

-- **add_node(Node* node):** Adds a node to be managed concurrently by the executor.
+- **add_node(std::shared_ptr\<Node\> node):** Adds a node to be managed concurrently by the executor.
-- **remove_node(Node* node):** Removes a node from the concurrent processing pool.
+- **remove_node(std::shared_ptr\<Node\> node):** Removes a node from the concurrent processing pool.
 - **spin():** Starts concurrent message processing for all nodes, leveraging multi-threading to achieve parallel execution.
 - **cancel():** Stops all threads and ensures a clean shutdown of node operations.

-## Choosing Between Executors

-- **SingleThreadedExecutor** is recommended for simpler or linear workflows where task order is important and system resources are limited.
-- **MultiThreadedExecutor** is ideal for complex, real-time systems requiring parallel data processing and where tasks can safely execute independently of one another.

-By selecting the appropriate executor based on your application's requirements, you can optimize your Fast DDS application for performance, simplicity, or a balance of both.

-## Node : Enhanced Node Management

-`Node` provides an abstraction layer for creating and managing nodes within the Fast DDS ecosystem, mirroring the functionality found in ROS 2's `rclcpp::Node`.
-It simplifies the interaction with the underlying DDS layer, offering a user-friendly interface for developing distributed systems that communicate over DDS.

-### Key Features

-- **Simplified Node Creation**: Facilitates the setup of DDS nodes by abstracting away the complexity of DDS configurations.
-- **Message Publishing and Subscription**: Offers easy-to-use methods for publishing messages to topics and subscribing to topics with callback functions for received messages.
-- **Timer Management**: Allows the scheduling of periodic tasks, making it easier to handle time-driven operations.
-- **Executors Compatibility**: Designed to work seamlessly with the `Executors` for concurrent message processing across multiple nodes.

-### Using Node with Executors

-Integrating `Node` with Executors in the Fast DDS environment facilitates the effective management and operation of multiple nodes.
-This setup is essential for developing distributed applications that require efficient multitasking and the ability to handle messages from multiple sources in parallel.
-The use of Executors, specifically the `SingleThreadedExecutor` and `MultiThreadedExecutor`, plays a pivotal role in how messages are processed and how nodes communicate within a Fast DDS domain.

-#### SingleThreadedExecutor vs. MultiThreadedExecutor

-- **SingleThreadedExecutor**: This executor processes messages for all nodes sequentially in a single thread.
-It is simpler and easier to debug but might not be suitable for applications requiring high-throughput message processing or real-time responsiveness.
-It ensures that message callbacks for each node are executed in the order they are received, which can be critical for certain types of data processing where order matters.

-- **MultiThreadedExecutor**: Designed for more complex scenarios, this executor allows multiple nodes to be spun concurrently across different threads.
-This is particularly useful in systems where nodes operate independently or when the application demands real-time processing.
-The MultiThreadedExecutor enhances throughput and responsiveness by leveraging parallel processing capabilities.

-The choice between SingleThreadedExecutor and MultiThreadedExecutor depends on the specific requirements of your application, including the need for real-time data processing, the complexity of the tasks performed by each node, and the overall system architecture.

-The `MultiThreadedExecutor` is especially suitable for applications that demand high performance and scalability, where tasks across different nodes do not need to be executed in a strict sequence.
-It exemplifies how Fast DDS can be employed to build robust and high-throughput distributed applications, making it an invaluable tool for developers working on advanced systems within the ROS 2 ecosystem and beyond.
+## Compatibility with ROS 2

+User can use `rclcpp` namespace for using `lwrcl` library.
+This allows for seamless integration with ROS 2 topics and messages, enabling communication between nodes in the Fast DDS ecosystem and the ROS 2 environment.

+### ROS 2 Compatible Data Types

+This repository contains a set of ROS 2 compatible data types that can be used with the `lwrcl` library.
+These data types are designed to be compatible with ROS 2 messages, allowing for easy communication between nodes in the Fast DDS ecosystem and the ROS 2 environment.

+### ROS 2 Compatible Custom Messages

+User can define custom messages that are compatible with ROS 2 message types.
+These custom messages can be used with the `lwrcl` library to facilitate communication between nodes in the Fast DDS ecosystem and the ROS 2 environment.

 ## License